Organization and Team:

 - Financial/Grants Management: Provide input and oversight on multiple program budgets and forecasts.
 Oversee spending and review financials for accuracy.
 Ensure that all financial transactions are completed in accordance with VV and donor regulations.
 Institute due diligence practices to minimize risk and ensure adequate oversight of transactions.
 Ensure financial resources are spent effectively to meet program outcomes and objectives.

 - Relationship Management & Business Development: Identify and liaise with key stakeholders both in the US and in major countries of operation.
-Maintain contact and relationships with organizations, individuals and participants on VV’s behalf, including the Voices Against Violence Consortium and associated network development.
+Maintain contact and relationships with organizations, individuals and participants on VV’s behalf.
 Leverage VV’s network to lead the development of a global GBV referral directory.
 Produce reports for donors and the organization.
 Actively monitor potential grant opportunities, and work with VP and other members of Senior Leadership team to pursue grant opportunities.
 Lead and/or assist in writing proposals, concept papers, pitches, etc. Ensure timely submission of proposals/reports.

 - Communications: Oversee the creation of reports for donors, one-pagers, concept notes, as well as other communications activities for Human Rights team and specific programs.
 Oversee and edit program content and descriptions on VV website and other print or electronic media.
 Interact with media as necessary with guidance from VV communications team.

 - Other related duties as assigned.

 - Minimum Bachelor’s degree with eight years of relevant experience.
 Alternatively, a JD or graduate degree in international affairs/development or related field and six years of experience in program management or related experience;

 - Ability to work independently as well as collaboratively within Human Rights team and organization more broadly;

 - Broad network of international contacts in the public and private sector;